Erich Hohagen: Flying the Messerschmitt Me 262

 On 24 February 1945, Generalleutnant Adolf Galland and Steinhoff recruited Hohagen and Major Karl-Heinz Schnell from hospital to join the new Jagdverband 44 (JV 44—44th Fighter Detachment) forming at Brandenburg-Briest.
 Galland had received permission to create and staff the unorthodox fighter group from Luftwaffe Chief, Reichsmarschall Hermann Göring.
 JV 44 received its first Me 262 aircraft by 14 March.
 On 31 March, JV 44 moved to Munich-Riem Airfield.

 Hohagen became the Technical Officer for JV 44 and assisted with the conversion of newly arriving pilots to the Me 262.
 The unit transferred to München-Riem on 31 March 1945.

 He served as JV 44's Technical Officer until the crash of Steinhoff on 18 April 1945, and Hohagen replaced the injured Steinhoff as the unit's Einsatzchef (Operations Chief).

-On 28 April, moved to JV 44 Maxglan Airfield, near Salzburg.
+On 28 April, Galland moved JV 44 to Maxglan Airfield, near Salzburg.
 There they surrendered to U.S. forces on 4 May.
 Hohagen and other pilots were taken to a makeshift prisoner of war camp near Bad Aibling.
 Five days later, a U.S. officer was looking for JV 44 pilots and Hohagen, Schnell, Gerhard Barkhorn, Walter Krupinski, and Waldemar Wübke stepped up.